 Ontario is a somewhat small city located in the state of Oregon.
 With a population of 10,999 people and four constituent neighborhoods, Ontario is the 44th largest community in Oregon.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ontario is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ontario is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ontario who work in sales jobs (12.45%), office and administrative support (10.82%), and food service (9.63%).
+Overall, Ontario is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Ontario who work in office and administrative support (11.25%), sales jobs (11.03%), and food service (10.61%).

-Ontario is a very ethnically-diverse city.
+Ontario is an extremely ethnically-diverse city.
 The people who call Ontario home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ontario residents report their race to be White, followed by Asian.
 Ontario also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.18% of the city’s residents.
-Important ancestries of people in Ontario include Irish, English, Dutch, and Swedish.
+People of Hispanic or Latino origin account for 39.92% of the city’s residents.
+Important ancestries of people in Ontario include Irish, English, Welsh, and European.

 The most common language spoken in Ontario is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Chinese.